thunderseethe/thunderseethe.github.io/content/posts/bet-on-cbpv.md

 You come upon a function argument at a fork in the road.
 If it takes the left road, it'll evaluate itself and then be passed to its function.
-If it takes the right road, it'll pass itself to the function to be evaluated somewhere down the road.
+If it takes the right road, it'll pass itself to the function to be evaluated somewhere down the road (🥁🐍).
 Let's bet on which road will be faster.

 We might suspect this is a rather boring bet.